Mary L Carr

 I am a BACP accredited registered counsellor and have worked in both the voluntary and statutory sectors and in private practice for 19 years.
 I have practised as a supervisor for the past 11 years.
 I have also taught on Counselling courses at Sheffield Hallam University

 I have also been an external counsellor for several years for South Yorkshire Police Authority

 How I work

-Relationships are in my view what help us to heal.
+Relationships are in my view what helps us to heal.
 I will hope to build a relationship with you that is based on trust and free from judgement.
 Within that you will have the opportunity to express feelings that are troubling you.
-Also, without exception there will be humour as I see this as a key aspect of all good relationships
+Also, without exception, there will be humour as I see this as a key aspect of all good relationships